gsimon75-cloud/gke_lb_demo/README.md

 * Configuring the cluster store, etc.
 * Registering the new instances as parts of the cluster

-All we need is to define the parameters of the images and of the cluster:
+All we need is to define the parameters of the instances and of the cluster:

-For the images:
+For the instances:

 * Machine type
 * Disk size